abdul-1432/Image-Scrolling-Effect-/README.md

 - Special thanks to [Author Name] for inspiration and guidance.

-Enjoy the image scrolling effect!
+Enjoy the image-scrolling effect!
 If you have any questions or suggestions, feel free to open an issue or reach out to us.

 Happy coding!